 (U) 1.
+Telephone Numbers

-Telephone Numbers (S//SI//NF) For telephone numbers, NSA analysts (U) 2.
-Electronic Communications Identifiers (S//SI//NF) For electronic communications identifiers, NSA analysts
+(S//SI//NF) For telephone numbers, NSA analysts

+(U) 2.
+Electronic Communications Identifiers

-8 (U) Analysts also check this system as part of the "post-targeting" analysis described below.
+(U) Analysts also check this system as part of the "post-targeting" analysis described below.

-(U) B. Pre-Tasking Determination of United States Person Status

-(U) C. Post-Tasking Checks (S//REL TO USA, FVEY) NSA also requires that tasking analysts review information collected from the facilities they have tasked.
-With respect to NSA's review of the property of the property of the facility.
+(U) C. Post-Tasking Checks

+(S//REL TO USA, FVEY) NSA also requires that tasking analysts review information collected from the facilities they have tasked.
+With respect to NSA's review of the facilities they have tasked.
+With respect to NSA's review of the facility, a notification e-mail is sent to the tasking team upon initial collection for the facility.
 NSA analysts are expected to review this collection within five business days to confirm that the user of the facility is the intended target, that the target remains appropriate to the certification cited, and that the target remains outside the United States.
-Analysts are then responsible to review traffic on an on-going basis to ensure that the facility remains appropriate Should traffic not be viewed in at least once every 30 business days, a notice is sent to the tasking team and their management, who then have the responsibility to follow up.
-10 11 (S//NF) NSA's automated notification system to ensure analysts have reviewed collection is currently implemented only for
+Analysts are then responsible to review traffic on an on-going basis to ensure that the facility remains appropriate under the authority.

+Should traffic not be viewed in at least once every 30 business days, a notice is sent to the tasking team and their management, who then have the responsibility to follow up.